 About

-This space is where I (Mark Longhurst) explore contemplative spirituality and mysticism, social justice, the arts, and geek out about the Bible.
-I worked for social justice non-profits in Boston for nearly a decade, pastored churches in Western Massachusetts (United Church of Christ) for a decade more, and now am a managing editor at the Center for Action and Contemplation (views expressed at Ordinary Mystic are mine alone).
-I’m obsessed with reading, a longtime Centering Prayer practitioner, a husband and dad, a yoga enthusiast, and a lover of contemporary art.
+The holy ordinary is an online space where I (Mark Longhurst) explore contemplative spirituality and daily life, social justice, the arts, and geek out about the Bible.
+I’m the author of the book The Holy Ordinary (Monkfish Publishing); I worked for social justice non-profits in Boston for nearly a decade and pastored churches in Western Massachusetts (United Church of Christ) for a decade more.
+Now I work as a Publications Manager at the Center for Action and Contemplation (views expressed here are mine alone).
+I’m obsessed with reading, a husband and dad, a yoga enthusiast, and a lover of contemporary art.

-I'm well-aware of the checkered history of the strange and disturbing biblical book of Revelation.
+A quick note on the Revelation project: I'm well-aware of the checkered history of this strange and disturbing biblical book.
 It has enthralled doomsday prophets, street corner preachers and fundamentalist believers waiting for the “Rapture.”
 More progressive Christians simply pretend it doesn't exist.
 Instead of approaching the book of Revelation with disastrous literalism, I'm convinced we're meant to read it with imaginations stretched and hearts blown-open.
-What’s known as the apocalyptic genre in the bible—the writings in which suns fail and stars fall from the sky—most approximates what we know in popular culture as stories about alternative galaxies, futuristic devastation, colonization of space, and tales of unidentified objects or creatures.
-Science fiction with God mixed in.

 Why subscribe?